Careless Referrals Cost Reputations

 And could get you sued ...

-I got into an argument with a solicitor at a breakfast meeting recently.
-Most definitely a rash move on my part!
-Unsurprisingly, he knew more about the law than I did!
-So my apologies.
+I once got into an argument with a solicitor at a breakfast meeting.
+Most definitely a rash move on my part, so my apologies.
 He maintained that you could be sued for referring someone who then did a bad job or caused some harm to your contact ...

 in extreme cases you can be sued, so make sure you are confident about your referrals